EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 );
 ```

-To read stream backwards, use:
+To read a stream backwards, use:

 ```csharp
 await using var readResult = grpcClient.ReadStreamAsync(